Lock that computer – and your phone.

 - Don’t share your email login with anyone.

-- Look into security features available for your email account.
+- Enable multi-factor authentication for your email account.

 - Use a password manager like LastPass to manage your accounts.